Nate Dailey

 eBay Delivery Prediction Project

-During fall 2021, I worked in a team of 5 to create a neural network that can accurately predict the delivery time of items sold on eBay (based on features such as declared handling days, item category, weight, etc.).
+During Fall 2021, I worked in a team of 5 to create a neural network that predicts the delivery time of items sold on eBay (based on features such as declared handling days, item category, weight, etc.).

 Standalone website